munechika-koyo/core/docs/source/math/function.rst

 New codes should prefer the Raysect vector functions, but the old aliases are preserved for backwards compatibility.

 The Function6D framework in Cherab aims to provide a framework for building six-dimensional distribution functions.
-The relation of Function6D to distribution functions makes it domain specific, and so it was included in Cherab's math module.
 It follows closely Raysect's function framework.

 6D Scalar Functions